-Despite my visceral internal reaction, I played it cool (I think) when Brandon said that our brand name “has to go.”
+Despite my visceral internal reaction, I played it cool (I think) when my friend said that my brand name needed to go.

-“It’s too narrow and our target client doesn’t understand it.”
+“It’s too narrow, so your target client doesn’t understand what you do.”

 “Dude,” I began, “service company owners know what SEO is—they get calls about it all the time.”

-He said, “It’s not that our target doesn’t know what SEO is—it’s that they don’t know that we do anything else.
-At its core, our company builds websites.
-But our brand name says we’re a search engine optimization agency.
+He said, “It’s not that your target doesn’t know what SEO is—it’s that they don’t know y’all do anything else.
+At its core, your company builds websites.
+But your brand name says you’re a search engine optimization agency.
 It says, “Have your website built by someone else.
-And hire another company to make sure it generates leads effectively.
 Then, we’ll SEO it.”